UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_details.md

 - ``-p core``
     - “core” is the default partition
-    - ≤ 16 cores on Bianca and Nsowy
+    - ≤ 16 cores on Bianca and Snowy
     - ≤ 20 cores in Rackham
     - a script or program written without any thought on parallelism will use 1 core